 - Sit the casualty down and use a cold compress to hold against the injury for any swelling which may be present.
 (Wrap the Ice in a cloth to avoid direct contact with the skin).

 - Treat any scalp wounds by applying direct pressure to the wound.

 - Stay with the casualty to monitor them and record any vital signs.
 Look out for changes in their levels of response.

 - Call 999/122 If the casualty develops signs and symptoms of a worsening head injury (see above).

 Interested in learning first aid?

 Why not attend one of our First Aid Courses in High Wycombe that we run regularly.
 This is an ideal First Aid Course for Individuals or smaller groups.

 We can also come in-house to your office or place of work at a date and time that suits your requirements to run a workplace first aid course.
-All we ask is that you provide us with the largest room possible to ensure social distancing measures are adhered to and their is plenty of space to carry out practical training tasks.
+All we ask is that you provide us with the largest room possible to ensure their is plenty of space to carry out practical training tasks.